android/user-interface-samples/WindowInsetsAnimation/README.md

 WindowInsetsAnimation sample
 ============

 This sample shows how to react to the on-screen keyboard (IME) changing visibility, and also controlling the IME's visibility.
-To do this, the sample uses the [WindowInsetsAnimationCompat](https://developer.android.com/reference/androidx/core/view/WindowInsetsAnimationCompat) and [WindowInsetsAnimationController](https://developer.android.com/reference/android/view/WindowInsetsAnimationController) APIs available in [AndroidX Core][androidxcore] and [Android 11](https://developer.android.com/11).
+To do this, the sample uses the [WindowInsetsAnimationCompat](https://developer.android.com/reference/androidx/core/view/WindowInsetsAnimationCompat) and [WindowInsetsAnimationControllerCompat][wiac] APIs available in [AndroidX Core][androidxcore] and [Android 11](https://developer.android.com/11).

 ![Animation showing app in use](./images/demos.gif)